nathanykliu/Gogh-Fetch/README.md

 # Frontend

-Welcome to Gogh Fetch! :paintbrush:
+Hey there, welcome to Gogh Fetch! :paintbrush:

 [View Deployment](https://gogh-fetch.vercel.app/) or
 [View this project on GitHub](https://github.com/nateykliu/Gogh-Fetch)